 So, if you’re someone who struggles with shopping and spending recklessly, I don’t recommend a No Spend Challenge.
 Instead, find other ways to save money and use your budget to it’s fullest.

 Save on Everything

-The reality with online shopping and tools like Honey, and Ebates, it’s possible to save on nearly everything you need to buy.
+The reality of online shopping and tools like Honey, and Ebates, is it’s possible to save on nearly everything you need to buy.
 By using and stacking these saving tools, you can save a substantial amount of money for the things you need.

 Saving can be hard and if you take it to an extreme can make life feel joyless, miserable and restrictive.
 There are countless ways to make life feel festive and enjoyable even if you’re living on a tight budget.
 I just spent 100 Days sharing budget friendly ideas for gift giving, decorating, recipes and projects in my 100 Days of Debt Free DIY Holiday Ideas.
 Check them out and see how you can still do fun things even if you don’t have a lot to spend.

-I love You Tube.
-Anytime I need to fix something in my home I go right to You Tube, and sure enough, there is at least one if not 100 videos on how to fix what’s broken.
+I lovYouTubebe.
+Anytime I need to fix something in my home I go right tYouTubebe, and sure enough, there is at least one if not 100 videos on how to fix what’s broken.
 You just might find you have a knack for home repair you never knew about.
 Becoming a DIY’er can save you substantially in the course of a year.

 Consider putting off purchases for the year.
 Can you go another year with your washing machine?
 Can you keep the old clunker going for another year before buying another car?
 Try as you can to put off buying things you don’t need to buy for an entire year.

 Do you have a talent someone would gladly pay for?
 Maybe you are wonderful at photo editing.
 Someone without those skills would gladly pay you for to do that task for them.